Cherry blossoms in Qingjing Farm in Nantou

 Here are your options on how to get from Taoyuan Airport to Taipei Main Station in Taipei City:

-• Others: You may also book private transfers.
-This is a good option if you are in a group or if you arrive late at night.
+• Others: Private transfer is a good option if you are in a group or if you arrive late at night.
+Private transfers start at 1500 NTD for up to 4 people (book via Klook or KKDay).

 From Taipei Main Station, you can catch connecting trains or take a bus/taxi to your accommodation.